 Experimental site and materials

 The experiment was carried out at the Crop Garden of the Department of Crop Protection and Environmental Biology (CPEB), University of Ibadan, Ibadan, Nigeria during raining season for a period of five months (June, 2017 to November 2017).
-The Crop Garden lies on latitude 7o27`03.2``N and longitude 3o35`49.0``E and stands on an elevation of 218 m above sea level.
+The Crop Garden lies on latitude 7o27`03.2``N and longitude 3o35`49.0``E and stands at an elevation of 218 m above sea level.

 Seeds of Mucuna pruriens were obtained from the Teaching and Research Farm, University of Ibadan, while seeds of Abelmoschus esculentus were obtained from the National Horticultural Research Institute (NIHORT), Ibadan.